gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_basic-git-workflows/02_tracking-changes.md

 You have learned how to track changes in your project using Git.
 By checking status, staging files, committing changes, and viewing history, you can effectively manage your project's evolution.

 ## Questions
+1. Provide the outputs of running git status and explain:
+   1. output of `git status` for step 1
+   2. output of `git status` for step 2
+   3. output of `git status` for step 3
+   4. output of `git status` for step 4
 1. What is the purpose of the staging area in Git?
 2. Here are two commit messages.
 Which one is more descriptive and why?
    - "Fixed bug"